Florida BlueCross BlueShield Health Insurance 2026

 Health Maintenance Organization

-Primary care physician (PCP) required
+- Primary care physician (PCP) selection required

-Specialist referrals required from PCP
+- Specialist referrals required from PCP

-No out-of-network coverage (except emergencies)
+- No out-of-network coverage (except emergencies)

-Lower premiums than PPO options
+- Lower premiums — typically 15–25% less than PPO

-Coordinated care management through PCP
+- Coordinated care management through PCP

-Value Choice Providers offer additional savings
+- Value Choice Providers offer additional savings

 Compare Florida Health Insurance Options